CumulusNetworks/docs/content/cumulus-linux-44/Installation-Management/Adding-and-Updating-Packages.md

     cumulus@switch:~$ dpkg -l | grep <name of package>
     ```

-2. If the package is installed already, ensure it is the version you need.
+2. If the package is already on the system, ensure it is the version you need.
 If it is an older version, update the package from the Cumulus Linux repository:

     ```
     cumulus@switch:~$ sudo -E apt-get update